ray-project/ray/doc/source/serve/monitoring.md

 :language: python
 ```

-The `Model` replica log file doesn't include serve traffic log, you should only see your application log in the log file.
+The `Model` replica log file doesn't include the Serve traffic log, you should only see the application log in the log file.

 ```
 INFO 2023-12-07 13:15:07,979 Model default#Model#LhNrRV 8c5fcdb2-87a0-46ed-b2f8-9336280c9c3d / default logging_config.py:50 - hello world
 ```

 #### Configure logging in different deployments and applications
 You can also configure logging at the application level by passing `logging_config` to `serve.run`.
-For example
+For example:

 ```{literalinclude} doc_code/monitoring/logging_config.py
 :start-after: __application_and_deployment_start__